 This morning I noticed that sheet-web weaver spiders had spun webs all through the skeletons of last year's Bidens that I haven't yet taken down.
 These webs most likely belong to the bowl and doily spider, Frontinella pyramitela .
 They are beautiful when covered with dew and amazingly complex.

 The bloodroot in one of our beds next to the house waited until a sunny day to finally open.
 This lovely native is one of the most ephemeral of flowers, often only lasting a day or 2.
 When we lived in Pennsylvania we used to visit a park that had spectacular colonies of bloodroot.
 While beautiful as a single flower, they are truly breathtaking en masse.

-Chicksahaw Plums (Prunus angustifolia) usually suckers to form large groups, but we have just one growing at the edge of the ditch near the old house site, under a young Blackgum tree.
+Chicksahaw plums (Prunus angustifolia) usually sucker to form large groups, but there is just one growing at the edge of the ditch near the old house site, under a young blackgum tree.
 I prefer a single tree anyway; the form and blooms have a delicacy and refinement that displays better with a specimen tree.

 Thanks to Katarina at roses and stuff for hosting Blooming Friday.